'Exercise' The Way You Are 'Designed' To

 What Is The 'Best' Type of Exercise?

 Here is a better question: Is there one 'best form' of exercise?
 Answer: NO!
 It is an absolute scientific fact that you MUST engage in a large amount of DIVERSE physical activity if you want to be TRULY healthy!
-For example: Just 'being a runner' or just 'doing yoga' or just 'lifting weights' or just playing one 'specialized sport' will NEVER result in true health AND WILL LIKELY HURT/HARM YOU (due to chronic physiological stress) in the long run.
+For example: Just 'being a runner' or just 'doing yoga' or just 'doing squats' or just playing one 'specialized sport' will NEVER result in true health AND WILL LIKELY HURT/HARM YOU (due to chronic, repeated, focal, physiological stress) in the long run.
 At the bottom of this page is a good outline/diagram from a fitness expert name Mark Sisson.
 You can click on it to learn more about his approach toward physical activity because it very similar to my own.